hungcq/knowledge-repo/philosophy/the-logic-of-scientific-discovery.md

 #### 10. Corroboration, or how a theory stands up to tests
 - Theories are not verifiable, but they can be corroborated
-- -> Should focus on degree of corroboration, not prob of hypo
+- -> Should focus on degree of corroboration, not probability of hypo

 ##### Concerning the so-called verification of hypotheses
 - Common justification for ignoring the non-verifiability of theories: regularities which are directly testable by experiment, though conceivable, or logically possible, that they might change;